dashframework/dashing/sass/modules/lists/README.md

 ## Customization

 ### Custom List Color
-To create a custom list color, just include the ``.ordered-list--custom` class and specify your new class immediately after.
-In your new class, use the mixin to generate the correct styles.
+To create a custom list color just include the `.ordered-list--custom` class and specify your new class immediately after.
+In declaring your new class, use the ordered-list mixin to generate the correct styles.
 ```scss
 @mixin ordered-list($circle-color, $text-color)
 ```